 In addition, financial institutions routinely seek Jed’s counsel on contemporary issues facing the structured finance industry.
 For example, at the outset of the COVID-19 pandemic, he guided major securities dealers through the intricacies of the Federal Reserve’s TALF program.
 He also advises banking institutions on issues relating to the global LIBOR transition.

 Jed authors publications on a variety of topics related to the financial markets and makes frequent speaking appearances at structured finance industry events.
 In 2020, Jed was a member of the team that was named “Regulatory Team of the Year” by IFLR Americas, and in 2021, he was named a “Rising Star” by Law360 in the area of Structured Finance.

-Jed earned his J.D., cum laude, from the Case Western Reserve University School of Law, and his B.A., magna cum laude, from Oklahoma State University.
+Jed earned his J.D., cum laude, from Case Western Reserve University, and his B.A., magna cum laude, from Oklahoma State University.
 He is admitted to practice in the State of New York.